 The decision to find a new job is a big one that will have an impact on your future.
 It’s important, therefore, to be certain that leaving your job is the right thing to do.

-Here are five questions you can ask yourself in order to understand your situation.
+Here are five questions to ask yourself to better understand your situation.
 After answering them, you may realise you are in the right job after all.
-If so, at least you will have a better understanding of the changes you can make in order to be happy at work.
+If so, you will have a better understanding of the changes you can make in order to be happier at work.

 Feeling unhappy at work is often blamed on poor management.
 But have you ever considered that your manager probably has a hard time keeping up with their own workload?
 Is it fair to expect them to read the minds of an entire department?